-5.3 Chart
+5.3 Hierarchical Chart of Relations

 Relations move from broad to narrow in a hierarchical fashion.
 The broadest, or most general relation, is related to, can connect any RiC-CM entity and makes no specific statement about how or why those entities are connected.
-As you move down the hierarchy, each relation becomes more specific, while inheriting the properties of relations immediately above it in the hierarchy.
+As you move down the hierarchy, each relation becomes more specific.